Jump to section

 2. Feed-Forward Network processes each token individually

-Both operations are wrapped in residual connections and layer normalization for training stability.
+Both operations are wrapped in residual connections and RMSNorm for training stability.
 Click any block in the tower to see its internal structure.

 Self-Attention